< Back to Home

 We want to change the way we interact with technology.
 By creating interfaces that dissolve into the background of our lives we are able to immerse technology into a full sensory experience.
 We believe that content needs a contextual interface.
 The physical form of the device, its sensors, and its capabilities, can all be designed as part of the content - resulting in a highly tailored interaction.
 Jerry the Bear exemplifies this type of interface, taking the form of a personal robot.
 And with Jerry, we are able to learn more than ever before about how people interact with these types of tools.

 We are a team of builders, keenly focused on the purpose behind purpose-built devices.
 We learn by doing, honing our design process by starting small and helping those who need it most.
-Jerry the Bear has already begun fundamentally changing the lives of children diagnosed with type 1 diabetes and the platform we’ve created will soon do the same for children with asthma.
+Jerry the Bear has already begun fundamentally changing the lives of children diagnosed with type 1 diabetes and the platform we’ve created will soon empower kids with STEAM (Science, Technology, Engineering, Art, Math) skills.
 We have seen the profound impact that technology can have when interfaces are intertwined with their function and are ready to usher in a wave towards this type of ubiquitous computing.

 If you believe in our vision of the future and want to join us, drop a line to firstname.lastname@example.org.